Monika Chodasiewicz, PhD

 Biography

 Monika Chodasiewicz completed her PhD at the Max Planck Institute of Plant Physiology in Potsdam Germany in 2014.
 Her PhD research contributed significantly to the discovery of the oxygen sensing mechanism in plants, which was recognized by Sir Peter J. Ratcliffe in his 2019 Nobel lecture.
-She continued at Max Planck as a postdoctoral fellow in the group of Prof. Lothar Willmitzer and Dr. Aleksandra Skirycz, where she studied small molecule-protein interactions using novel methods in biochemistry.
-Professor Chodasiewicz developed her research topic during this time, and formed her research group at the KAUST Center for Desert Agriculture in 2020 to continue it.
+She continued at Max Planck as a postdoctoral fellow studying small molecule-protein interactions using novel methods in biochemistry.
+Professor Chodasiewicz developed her research topic during this time, and formed her research group at the KAUST in 2020 to continue it.
+The research interest of Stress Granule Lab at KAUST is to study stress-specific cellular condensates such Stress Granules (SGs).
+Prof. Monika is an Executive committee member in the Center of Excellence on Sustainable Food Security where she leads the pillar on education and outreach.
+She is also a member of Center of Excellence on Smart Health where she is contributing with her research on SGs in mammalian cells.

 Research Interests